Three-thousander: Rest of Europe

-Musala at 2,925 m, the highest mountain in southern Europe (i.e. excluding the Iberian Peninsula), does not come close to the mark.
+Musala at 2,925 m, the highest mountain in southern Europe outside the Iberian Peninsula, comes 2.5% short of the mark.
 The Apennine Mountains reach 2,912 m in the Gran Sasso.
 The Dinaric Alps, Carpathian Mountains, Sistema Central and Cantabrian Mountains are less than 2,700 m high, and the other ranges in Europe are below 2,500 m.